AVEVA/CONNECT-data-services-developer-docs/content/overview/what-does-adh-do.md

 #### PI to Data Hub

-The PI to Data Hub collection method transfers PI time series data from a local PI Server to OCS.
+The PI to Data Hub collection method transfers PI time series data from a local PI Server to AVEVA Data Hub.
 The PI to Data Hub Agent is installed and configured directly on a designated device.
 The PI to Data Hub Agent creates types and streams in AVEVA Data Hub based on the PI tags mapped from PI Data Archive.

 **Note**: Install the PI to Data Hub Agent and PI Server on separate devices to avoid the two systems competing for resources.
 <!--Angela Flores 6/29/21 Too much detail for an overview.-->